A small movement is better than a big movement,

 STILL SITTING it’s another possible way to practice this art, allowing for deeper levels of relaxation, while keeping the body-mind connection awake and creating inner and outer movement.
-It encompasses an interesting combination of relaxation and strength, that can be valuable for daily life circumstances.
+It encompasses an interesting combination of relaxation and strength, that can be very valuable for daily life circumstances.

-- eight internal stretches (Ba Duan Jin)
+- eight internal stretches (ba duan jin)

-- movement awareness
+- conscious movement